aduyko/website/emo.md

 - Time Spent Driving
 - Title Fight
 - Tommy Boys
-- Touche Amore
 - Turnover
 - twenty one pilots
 - Underoath
 - Usurp Synapse
 - Waving
 - We Are The Union
+- White Lung
 - Wow, Owls!
 - Yaphet Kotto *
-- You Blew It!
 - You Me at Six
 - YOUTHCARE

+# Honorable Mentions

+Emo tangential bands that often get lumped in with emo or were otherwise influential on the genre but I don't buy being on this list

+- Soulside
+- Weezer

-# Worth Mentioning
+# Other Mentions

-I don't think these bands make sense to put in this ranking
+I don't think these bands make sense to put in this ranking - I don't think they're emo
+Stars are for bands I haven't listened to much of but moved here after a cursory listen

-- 17° Below (pop punk)
+- 17° Below
+- Alkaline Trio
+- Blink-182
+- PUP
-- SeeYouSpaceCowboy (too sass-y)
+- SeeYouSpaceCowboy
-- Soulside (not emo, later stuff seems just post-hardcore)
+- The Blood Brothers
+- Loma Prieta *
+- Second Story Window *
+- At The Drive In
+- Go Radio
+- Ghosts and Vodka
+- Goalkeeper
+- Three Days Grace

 </div>